 - Prevention of mother-to-child transmission of HIV

 Pregnant HIV-infected women take HIV medicines during pregnancy and childbirth to reduce the risk of passing HIV to their babies.
 Their newborn babies also receive HIV medicine for 6 weeks after birth.
-The HIV medicine reduces the risk of infection from HIV that may have entered a baby’s body during childbirth.
-HIV-infected women living in the United States should not breastfeed their babies.
-In the United States, baby formula is a safe and healthy alternative to breast milk.
+The HIV medicine reduces the risk of infection from any HIV that may have entered a baby’s body during childbirth.
+For more information, read the AIDSinfo fact sheet on Preventing Mother-to-Child Transmission of HIV.

 How can I learn more about preventing HIV?

-Browse through the following information.
+Browse through the following information from the CDC.
 This fact sheet is based on this information.